 It’s standard in Canada to use a realtor when either buying or selling a home.
-Canada has a culture of conservative traditions that work well for it, and realtors are one of those traditions.
 A seller’s realtor would typically prefer to talk to a buyer’s realtor, as opposed to the buyers themselves.
-If you choose not to use a realtor, it’s possible that you will not be taken seriously by sellers’ realtors.
-Furthermore, there are several good reasons to use a realtor when purchasing a house in North America Read More>>
+If you choose not to use a realtor, it’s possible that you will not be taken seriously by the seller’s realtors.
+Furthermore, there are several good reasons to use a realtor when purchasing a house in North America.
+Read More>>

-If I were to make one recommendation based on my experience, it would be: take care of your mortgage before you ever look at the first house.
+If we were to make one recommendation based on experience, it would be: take care of your mortgage before you ever look at the first house.
 In today’s hot market, buying certain properties could require you to enter a “bidding war,” similar to an auction, with other potential buyers.
 In such a case, it’s important to know your price limit, the types of properties you’re approved for, and the terms of your loan beforehand.
 It’s important to have all of this knowledge before you go to battle for your desired property.

 The 12 steps of the process are as follows:

-It’s important to get recommendations from friends and other trusted people when looking for the right mortgage expert.
-The chosen mortgage expert will take your personal data, such as name, address, income and down payment source(s) for the purchase.
+It’s important to get recommendations from friends, family, and other trusted people when looking for the right mortgage expert.
+Your chosen mortgage expert will take your personal data, such as name, address, income and down payment source(s) for the purchase.
 They will ask your permission to pull your credit report.
 After pulling your credit report, the broker will be able to give you a fuller picture of the likely situation for you in getting a mortgage that meets your needs.
-They will then ask you a few focused questions, and from there, prepare for your file for a purchase.
+They will then ask you a few focused questions, and from there, prepare your file for a purchase.
 The initial process is very quick, and your personal data will be processed the same day, enabling you to get some initial feedback regarding your purchasing power.

-Since each lender offers different programs, this meeting will help your mortgage broker determine which lenders would be best to approach to secure the mortgage that will meet your needs.
+Since each lender offers different programs, this meeting will help your mortgage broker determine which lenders would be best secure the mortgage that will meet your needs.
 With the information from this meeting, you’ll also be able to go back to your realtor, who will then have search parameters to find properties that meet both your needs and your wants.
 At this stage, the mortgage broker will send you a list of documents to prepare.
 Good preparation will save you both money and time!
-To see the list of documents you will need, please either click or call us!
+To see the list of documents you will need, please either click here or call us!

-It sounds easy, but unfortunately, it’s not.
+It sounds easy, but unfortunately, finding a good realtor is not.
 A good realtor will bring knowledge and capability far beyond what you could get from a database.
 They will be able to define, clearly and accurately, the profile of the property you’re looking forward.
 The good realtor is responsive and communicative; with them, you’ll get immediate notification when a house that fits your criteria is placed on the market.
 The realtor will ensure that neither your time nor money, nor your emotional resources are wasted.
 If you set your heart on a particular property, your realtor will have an effective strategy for getting that property.
 The best realtor will create a focused search for you, and make sure to provide you with properties that meet your needs and wants.
 Furthermore, they will review the condo documents and will be able to see things about properties that you might not have even known to look for, and will veto a house, even if you like it, saving you potential headaches and heartaches.

 Lots of happiness all around – the price and terms are agreed upon.
 Now, the work begins.
-You have a very short time frame to get a mortgage approved and to get a bank committed to it, as well as to check the quality of the building and make sure this is a good purchase.
+You have a very short timeframe to get a mortgage approved and to get a bank committed to it, as well as to check the quality of the building and make sure this is a good purchase.

 This part of the process will feel like a race against time.
 In just seven to ten days, you have to finalize your mortgage and inspect the property.
 During this time, you will be in constant contact with both your mortgage expert and your realtor.

-Locating a Solicitor: At this point, you will need to select a lawyer or a Notary public who will act on your behalf in transferring the ownership of the property from the sellers to you.
-He will receive his commission as part of the purchase expenses.
+Locating a Solicitor: At this point, you will need to select a lawyer or a notary public who will act on your behalf in transferring the ownership of the property from the sellers to you.
+They will receive their commission as part of the purchase expenses.
 Sometimes, you’ll be able to choose an attorney from the general pool of attorneys who practice real estate law in your area, whereas in some cases, you’ll be limited to a specific list of attorneys.
 In either case, it’s important to get recommendations from your friends and other trusted people in order to find a good lawyer.
 We’ll be happy to help you and to recommend our trusted solicitors.

 On this day, you will be asked to commit to the purchase.
-If you’ve decided that this is the house that you want, you will have to prepare a certified check for the sellers.
-The deposit check will be deposited in a trust account belonging to the sellers’ realtor.
+If you’ve decided that this is the house that you want, you will have to prepare a certified cheque for the sellers.
+The deposit cheque will be deposited in a trust account belonging to the seller’s realtor.
 You will also sign an addendum for the removal of all the conditions to the purchase; at this point, you are committed to purchasing the house without conditions.
 If you decide later on that you don’t want the house, the sellers have the right to cash the deposit check, and you may also be asked to pay more.
 Before signing the addendum to removing the subjects, you should expect a verbal confirmation from your mortgage consultant that your mortgage has been secured with no critical conditions.
 At this point, the house’s status in the computer system will change to “sold,” and a “sold” sticker will be attached to the “For Sale” sign in front of the house, indicating that the sale is complete.

 Bank meeting: Some banks will require a mandatory meeting at the branch as a condition of taking the mortgage.
 At this meeting, you’ll set up an online account, and you’ll be offered other services from that bank.

-Finding a moving company: Taking care of it in advance will pay off.
-Most moving companies are very busy at the beginning and end of the month, and especially in spring and summer.
+Finding a moving company: Taking care of this in advance will pay off.
+Most moving companies are very busy at the beginning and end of the month, especially in spring and summer.
 Contact us to learn about how our experts can pack and move your house in less than one day.

 Transferring utilities: You’ll need to transfer your telephone, cable, internet, electricity and gas, disconnecting service at your old home and connecting it at the new location.
 It’s important to budget a few hundred dollars for the fees and deposits as part of the expense of purchasing your new home.
 Start this process a month in advance in order to give the utility companies notice to coordinate technicians to complete these services.

 Six months before the end of the mortgage term, we’ll start the search process again.
-This is a great opportunity to find the lender who will give you the best rates, terms, and conditions.
+This is a great opportunity to find a lender who will give you the best rates, terms, and conditions.
 It likely won’t be the same lender you started with.
 This time, the process is much simpler and easier on you.
 Based on our experience, it’s worthwhile to spend the time organizing your documents – this bit of preparation can save you literally tens of thousands of dollars.